Bug report #6723

 By the way, this is an example of multi feature paste crash when features are selected in the attribute table.

 If I select the multiple features in the map using the selection tools and then paste them, no crash occurs.
 This is how I have managed to keep my hair on until now.

 #10 Updated by Giovanni Manghi almost 11 years ago

 - Resolution deleted (

 - Status changed from Reopened to Feedback

 On the latest master it seems to work fine, selection can be done using the map.
 Does this happen only when selecting/copying from the table of attributes?
 If yes it is a regression, so meanwhile I'll tag this as blocker, waiting for the attributes issue to be fixed for kml, gpx, etc.

-#22 Updated by Salvatore Larosa about 7 years ago
+#22 Updated by Salvatore Larosa over 10 years ago

 Patrick Dunford wrote: